example42/Example42-tutorials/slides/PuppetTutorial/10_Language_Reference.md

 Place **local** resource defaults at the beginning of a class that uses them (mostly for clarity sake, as they are parse-order independent).

 # Nodes inheritance
+On the PuppetMaster you can define with the **node** definition the resources to apply to any node.

+It is possible to have an inheritance structure for nodes, so that resources defined for a node are automatically included in an inheriting node.

+An example:

+    node 'general' { ... }

+    node 'www01' inherits general { ... }

+In Puppet versions prior to 3, it was possibile to use nodes inheritance also to set variables and override them at different inheritance levels, and refer to these variables with their "short" name (not fully qualified).
+When using this approach it was important to avoid the inclusion on classes in the inheritance tree, since some variables could be evaluated in an unexpected way.

+This is no more possible because variables are not more dynamically scoped, and generally speaking nodes inheritance has been deprecated.

+Just know that is exists and that if you still want to use it, be sure that you use it to include classes whose parameters are defined either on Hiera or at top scope.

 # Class inheritance
 In Puppet classes are just containers of resources and have nothing to do with OOP classes.
 Therefore the meaning of class inheritance is somehow limited to few specific cases.